 Tell a Friend Links

 Let’s start with the Tell-a-Friend forms that are on websites.
 The way these typically work is that they are a form where your visitors can input somebody’s email address, and send the URL for that particular page on your site to someone who may be interested.
 Now, three things can happen with this:

 3. In addition, Tell-a-Friend forms are notorious for being abused by spammers, who look for them, and then send real spam through them.
-Now your IP address has been used to send out really nasty spam.
+Now your IP address has been used to send out actual spam.
 If it wasn’t blocked before, it sure will be now.
 And none of your email will get delivered.
 Really not good.